ET3317/ET3317/README.md

 ### Hello world 👋

-I'm Etienne , I am 34 yo and I'm French.
+I'm Etienne , I am 31 yo and I'm French.

-👀 I like traveling around the world, gastronomy, all kinds of music and sport And of course coding, but you’ve probably already guessed that?!
+👀 I like traveling around the world and gastronomy, Asia which is a fascinating continent, music particularly reggae and hip hop, and team sports 🏀 ⚽️
+And of course coding, but you’ve probably already guessed that?!

 👨🏼‍🍳 After 12 years in the restaurant industry, winter in the French Alps and summer on the Atlantic coast, I decided to completely change career.
 No more plates giving me lines of code! 🧑‍💻